For girls wrestling, it's a start

 Unfortunately for the Scout, her season came to a premature end when she broke her collarbone in her first match against a boy.

-It's those kind of scenarios David City coach Tanner Thiem says can turn young women away from the sport of wrestling forever.
+It's those kinds of scenarios David City coach Tanner Thiem says can turn young women away from the sport of wrestling forever.

 However, there was some encouraging news on May 21 when the NSAA approved girls wrestling as an emerging sport, opening up the door for girls to face off with girls across the mat.